centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 #### Response times

-Our team does its best to respond as quickly as possible
+Our team does their best to respond as quickly as possible
 - Our aim is to respond within the hour for servere issues - however, we are usually much faster.
 - For more general questions our aim is to respond within 2 hours